Waste

 MacArthur “genius” Catherine Coleman Flowers grew up in Lowndes County, Alabama, a place that's been called “Bloody Lowndes” because of its violent, racist history.
 Once the epicenter of the voting rights struggle, today it's Ground Zero for a new movement that is Flowers's life's work.
 It's a fight to ensure human dignity through a right most Americans take for granted: basic sanitation.
 Too many people, especially the rural poor, lack an affordable means of disposing cleanly of the waste from their toilets, and, as a consequence, live amid filth.

 Flowers calls this America's dirty secret.
-In this powerful book she tells the story of systemic class, racial, and geographic prejudice that foster Third World conditions, not just in …
+In this powerful book she tells the story of systemic class, racial, and geographic prejudice that foster Third World conditions, not …

 1 edition